Michael-Yount/Food_From_My_Favorite_Place/README.md

 ## Will integrate multiple restaurants from the location of the user.

 ## User feedback, such as , stars or thumbs up.

+## Add background video showing live action cooking.

+## Add search bar in dishes for the rerstaurant dishes.

+## add availability, i.e. we cn stock the items until they run out.

+##